 Every job requires the proper tools.
 Clippers are great if you have a shorter beard and want to tighten it up using guards to control the length.
 Clippers will also allow you to make tighter edge lines if you desire.
 Because the clippers are constantly cutting you have to be careful not to grind them into your beard by accident.
 Take your time and ease into shorter guards so you don’t over-trim.
 Over-trimming often leads to a complete shave-off if you don’t like the way it looks.

 Personally, I use scissors to trim my beard.
-Buy a quality pair of hair-cutting scissors from a barber or salon supply store (I bought mine at Sally Beauty Supply).
+Buy a quality pair of hair-cutting scissors from a barber or salon supply store.
 Scissors that are specific to cutting hair have serrated edges to capture and cut the hair.
 Household scissors won’t do the trick and the hair just slides between them.

 Decide on your desired beard shape and style before you start cutting.
 You need to have a clear vision concerning your beard goals and growing process.
 Make sure you know what you want your beard to look like in the short-term and long-term.
 The first beard I ever grew was all one length and really had no style to it.
 You need to manage that mane!

 Okay.
 It’s trim time.
 You can do this.

 Make sure you are in a well-lit room and use multiple mirrors if possible.
 Set aside some time for this so that you aren’t in a hurry or feeling rushed.
 You probably don’t want the kids and the dog running around you either.
 Make sure your beard is dry when you start cutting.
 Wet hair appears longer and will lead to an over-trim for sure.
 Put some our beard oil in there to soften it before you start.